lawrencecchen/cmux-proxy/README.md

 - Build and run tests inside Linux: `docker build -t cmux-proxy-test .`
 - Or use helper: `./scripts/run-tests-in-docker.sh`

+End-to-end (E2E) bash tests that validate workspace isolation and proxy routing from host:

+- `./scripts/e2e.sh`
+  - Builds the runtime image, starts a container exposing `:8080`.
+  - Inside the container, starts HTTP servers bound in `/root/workspace-a` and `/root/workspace-b` on the same port via LD_PRELOAD isolation.
+  - Verifies isolation inside the container (A works in A, fails in B).
+  - From the host, curls the proxy using both header-based routing and subdomain Host routing.
+  - Requires Docker and curl on the host.

 This runs `cargo test` in a Debian-based Rust image and pre-adds example loopback IPs in `127.18.0.0/8`.

 ## Usage